Tagbilaran: Festivals

-'Saulog-Tagbilaran Festival is a celebration every April 20 to May 2.
+Saulog-Tagbilaran Festival is a celebration every April 20 to May 2.
 This includes street-dancing, fluvial procession, nightly activities, novena masses and beauty pageant.
 Tagbilaranon families invite relatives and friends for a lunch or dinner during desperas (visper) and katumanan (grand feast day May 1).

 The Sandugo Festival is an annual celebration in Tagbilaran in commemoration of the blood compact between Miguel López de Legazpi and Datu Sikatuna in March 1565.
 The festival is celebrated every July to coincide with the month-long activities celebrating the city's Charter Day on July 1 and the Province's (Bohol) Day on July 22.

 Transportation

 Tagbilaran's land network consists of sealed and unsealed roads.
 Local transport plying the routes within the city are tricycles, multicabs, taxis, and jeepneys.
 Buses, taxis and vans are usually hired for out-of-town travel.
 The Integrated Bus Terminal (IBT) located in the city district of Dao serves as the terminal point for public transport vehicles serving the inter-city routes within the province and also serves as the embarkation point for passengers taking the Pan-Philippine Highway (AH26) bus route from Tagbilaran to Metro Manila.
 There is also a long-distance bus station within Cogon market.

 The city is linked by sea to the major port cities in the Visayas Islands and Mindanao, which of major commercial importance is its link to the regional capital of Cebu City.
 A fastcraft ferry ride to Cebu City's Pier 1 takes approximately 2 hours depending on weather and sea conditions.
-The route is served by Ocean Jet, Weesam Express and SuperCat several times daily.
+The route is served by Ocean Jet exclusively as of June 2024 several times daily, with Weesam Express and SuperCat having suspended operations.

-Bohol-Panglao International Airport is situated at the Panglao Island southwest of the city.
+Bohol–Panglao International Airport is situated at the Panglao Island southwest of the city.
 It replaced Tagbilaran Airport on November 27, 2018.
 It serves as the principal gateway airport to the rest of the province.
 Airlines using the airport serve primarily the Tagbilaran-Manila route, Tagbilaran-Clark route, and also Mindanao.
-The route is served by Cebu Pacific Air, Cebgo, PAL Express, and AirAsia Philippines using Airbus A319, Airbus A320 and ATR 72 planes.
+The route is served by Cebu Pacific, PAL Express, and AirAsia Philippines using Airbus A319, Airbus A320 and ATR 72 planes.
 Flight time to Manila is approximately 1h:15.